-This is the document outlining how the UN works.
-Article 1 says their goal is "to develop friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples, and to take other appropriate measures to strengthen universal peace."
+- ✓ This document outlines how the UN works. - ✓ Article 1 says their goal is "to develop friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples, and to take other appropriate measures to strengthen universal peace."